fanatid/make-concurrent/README.md

 When we call function created by `make-concurrent` counter of called functions increased by `1`, then increased counter compared with `concurrency` option, if counter is greater than `concurrency` then we create `Promise`, push `resolve` function to queue ([FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics))) and wait while this `Promise` will be resolved, before call original function.
 When execution of original function will be finished we decrease counter on `1` and check queue, if queue length is not zero we take first item and call it, which resolve `Promise` and original function will be called again.

-All code is less than 30 lines, just [check it](index.js).
+All code is less than 50 lines, just [check it](index.js).
 This will take 2 minutes, but will give better understanding how `make-concurrent` works and how can be used effectively.

 ## Examples

-#### Limited acces by API key
+#### Limited access by API key

 Assume you need make requests to some API, but this API have limit of simultaneous requests by API key.